-Therefore, this work aims first to convert creatine and GAA into hydrochloride salts and then determine the solubility of creatine, creatinine, creatine hydrochloride and GAA hydrochloride in water at atmospheric pressure and in the temperature range T = (293.15-313.15) K. From the solubility results, the thermodynamics of the dissolution of the studied compounds will be analysed.
+Therefore, this this research deals with the conversion of creatine and GAA into hydrochloride salts and then the determination of their solubility of creatine, creatinine, creatine hydrochloride and GAA hydrochloride in water at atmospheric pressure and in the temperature range T 293.15-313.15 K. Based on the 78 solubility results, the thermodynamics of the dissolution of the studied compounds will be analysed.